-Now entering its third year, the St. George Jazz Festival brings world class performers to the beautiful red rocks of Southern Utah.
+Now entering its fourth year, the St. George Jazz Festival brings world class performers to the beautiful red rocks of Southern Utah.
 These incredible jazz musicians inspire and educate an ever-growing pool of talented young jazz students.
 Joined by the Rebel Jazz Band, these nationally-acclaimed guest artists show off their skills at what continues to be Southern Utah’s most thrilling concert of each year.

 With tremendous performances and clinics by the rising stars and established heroes of the modern jazz world, anyone seeking an immersion in jazz will find immeasurable value in the St. George Jazz Festival.
 Middle school and high school jazz ensembles participate in a competition adjudicated by some of the finest jazz educators in the state of Utah.
 The top band of the high school division enjoys the opportunity to share the stage with legendary guest artists such as Eric Marienthal on saxophone (2017), Drew Tucker on vibraphone (2018), and Wayne Bergeron on trumpet (2018).